nextstrain/augur/docs/rejig.md

 ## Prepare
 Prepare handles pretty much all the input data from fauna / other sources.
 The idea being that all data wrangling is done here, leaving `Process` free to do proper science.
 The output is a single JSON (per segment) containing all the information `Process` needs.
+The hope is that just modifying the `config` dictionary (in, e.g., `H7N9.prepare.py`) is all that is needed for any analysis.
+If you need something a bit more bespoke that can't be done through the config, the idea would be to create a new class which inherits from `Prepare` and use that instead.

 | Input        | Status           |
 | ------------- | ------------- |